Best cheap car insurance in San Antonio

 Learn more: Geico Insurance review

-San Antonio is known as Military City, USA, because it has four military bases.
+San Antonio is known as Military City, USA, because of its four military bases.
 USAA specializes in affordable car insurance for active and retired military members and qualifying family members.
-Although the company does not qualify for an official ranking with J.D.
-Power due to these eligibility restrictions, it consistently receives high customer service scores.
-If you are eligible for coverage, you might save with military-focused discounts, like savings for garaging your vehicle on a military base or storing your car while you are deployed.
+Although the company is not eligible for an official ranking with J.D.
+Power due to its eligibility restrictions, it consistently receives very high customer service scores in both studies.
+It also received a high Bankrate Score of 4.3, and even though its average annual premium is higher than the other San Antonio carriers we studied, its average rates for full coverage still fall well below the city average.
+If you are eligible for coverage, you may find hefty savings with military-focused discounts, like savings for garaging your vehicle on a military base or storing your car while deployed.

 Learn more: USAA Insurance review

 How to get and keep the cheapest car insurance in San Antonio

 To get and keep the cheapest car insurance in San Antonio, drivers should practice safe driving habits.
 Insurance providers typically offer the most affordable rates to those with clean driving records, so being responsible behind the wheel can help you get the cheapest rates while still getting the best car insurance in San Antonio.

 - Get multiple quotes.
 Shopping around and comparing quotes is a great way to get affordable rates.
 Insurance providers have their own rate structures, so getting multiple quotes can help you find the one with the cheapest rates.

 - Maintain clean driving records.
 When you practice safe driving habits, you are more likely to avoid tickets and accidents.
 This can help you keep affordable rates and make you eligible for certain incentives, like a claims-free discount and accident forgiveness.
 Most car insurance companies also offer telematics programs that reward safe driving habits.